 When we think about all the new babies and giving birth, it happens so often that we have to ask some fundamental questions: Why is this Child—the Child that we celebrate every Christmas—so special?
 I mean, four million babies enter the world in the United States in one year, and we're singing about one child born over two thousand years ago, far away in the Middle East.
 So what's the big deal about this one?
 Why do people make such a fuss about one baby being born to maybe a fourteen-year-old teenage girl somewhere in the Middle East over two thousand years ago?

 Jesus is God with us.

 In order to answer those questions I have to take you back about seven hundred years before this birth.
-So about 2,700 years ago there was a city called Jerusalem.
-By this time ...
+So about 2,700 years ago ...

 This sermon is available to PreachingToday.com members only.